 Plans must generally distribute SARs to plan participants by the last day of the ninth month following the end of the ERISA plan year.
 For calendar year ERISA plans, the SAR due date is therefore September 30.
 Plans that received a two-and-a-half-month extension of time to file their Form 5500 must provide the SAR within two months after the extended filing deadline for the Form 5500.
-For calendar year plans, the extended
+For calendar year plans, the extended SAR due date is therefore December 15.

-Sponsors of group health plans that are subject to ERISA must generally distribute SARs to all plan participants by the last day of the ninth month following the end of the ERISA plan year.
-SAR due date is therefore December 15.
-(See Appendix A, Form 5500 and Summary Annual Report Due Dates.)
 If the SAR distribution due date falls on a weekend or federal holiday, the due date is extended to the next business day.
+(See Appendix A, Form 5500 and Summary Annual Report Due Dates, for a schedule of default and extended Form 5500 and SAR due dates based on ERISA plan year start dates.)